Shanxi merchants: History

 Shanxi merchants were among the earliest Chinese businessmen and their history could be traced back to the Spring and Autumn period and the Warring States period.
 Southern Shanxi first came into commercial prominence due to its proximity to the political and cultural centers of ancient China.

 However, it was not until the Ming and Qing dynasties, that Shanxi merchants really stood out among other Chinese merchant groups, built a strong and long-lasting commercial network and accumulated enormous wealth.

 At the beginning of Ming dynasty, the newly established government was in constant fighting with the remnant of the expelled Mongolian armies, along the northern border.
 In order to reduce the cost of logistics to transport food and other essential supplies to the military, the Ming government decided to grant salt sales license to those who deliver supplies for the frontier soldiers.
 The salt trade, as a high margin trade of essential goods, had been historically monopolized by the government to ensure enough tax, and the distribution of salt sales licenses served as one of the main profit sources for the early Shanxi merchants.
 Shanxi is located in North China close to the Ming-Northern Yuan border, and Yuncheng city in southern Shanxi has a very large natural salt production lake, therefore the geographical proximity was conveniently exploited by these merchants.

 In Qing dynasty, merchants from central Shanxi basin, including Yuci, Qixian, Taigu, Pingyao, etc. pioneered the first private financial system, so-called draft banks or Piaohao, throughout and even beyond China.
 By the end of the nineteenth century, thirty-two piaohao with 475 branches were in business covering most of China, and the central Shanxi region became the de facto financial centres of Qing China.

+During the Boxer Rebellion in 1900, the Qing court fled westward to Xi'an.
+The government ordered provinces to remit the capital levy (jingxiang 京餉) to Pingyao, Shanxi, and Rishengchang handled the bulk of these remittances.
+Throughout the journey, expenses for Empress Dowager Cixi and the Guangxu Emperor were either remitted or delivered in cash by Shanxi Piaohao.

 During the Republic of China period, the Qing Shanxi merchants based on conventional draft banks and tea trade had largely fallen.
 The prominent example of Shanxi merchants during this time is H. H. Kung, who was highly influential in determining the economic policies of the Kuomintang-led Nationalist government.